bioforensics/lusSTR/README.md

 When using STRmix data, the data type can be specified using the ```data-type``` setting as either ```ce```, ```ngs``` or ```lusplus``` (default is ```ngs```).
 If ```ngs``` or ```lusplus``` is specified, the same size filter is applied following the stutter filter.
 Further, the columns and column names in the output file differ based on the data type.

-Finally, output files are created for direct use in EuroForMix (EFM) or STRmix.
-If EFM is specified, a single file is created containing all samples in the input file (however, separate output files for each sample can be created with the ```separate``` setting specified in the config file).
+Finally, output files are created for direct use in EuroForMix (EFM), MPSproto or STRmix.
+If EFM or MPSproto is specified, a single file is created containing all samples in the input file (however, separate output files for each sample can be created with the ```separate``` setting specified in the config file).
 If STRmix is specified, a directory containing files for each individual sample is created.
 The ```profile-type``` setting allows for the creation of either a ```reference``` or ```evidence``` profile.
-Both EuroForMix and STRmix require different formatting depending on the type of sample.
+Both EuroForMix/MPSproto and STRmix require different formatting depending on the type of sample.

 ___